thisismypassport/shrinko8/README.md

 You can control how safe the minification is (see [details about unsafe minifications](#pitfalls-of-full-minification)):
 * `--minify-safe-only` : Do only safe minification.
 Equivalent to specifying all of the below.
 * `--rename-safe-only` : Do only safe renaming (equivalent to preserving all table keys, and - if _ENV is used in the cart - all globals)
-* `--reorder-safe-only` : Do only safe statement reordering.
+* `--reorder-safe-only` : Do only safe statement reordering
+* `--builtins-safe-only` : Do only safe replacement of builtin function calls

 Additional options: